BSrinivasNaik/Chennai-Multimodal-Data-ETL/Chennai Bus- Routes Visualisation dashboard/README.md

 ## How It Works
 1. **Data Loading:**
-   - Loads route and stop data from provided CSV or JSON files (see `Route Data- CUMTA/` for examples).
+   - Loads route and stop data from the unzipped files in `Route Data- CUMTA/` (automatically unzipped from `route_data_cumta.zip` if needed).
 2. **Visualisation:**
    - Renders routes and stops on an interactive map and in tables.
    - Allows users to select a route and view its stop sequence and details.